DoctorWkt/CSCvon8/Docs/CSCvon8_design.md

 across the data bus into these data registers, stored in the RAM, or output on the UART.

 Main memory is provided by a 32K ROM and a 32K RAM device.
 Instructions and static data can be stored in the ROM.
-The RAM can store data which changes, and also store instructions which have been received over the UART link.
+The RAM can store data and instructions.
+This allows programs to be downloaded over the UART link.

 The 16-bit address bus provides the memory access address to the ROM and ROM.
 This can be provided either by the 16-bit program counter (*PC*) or from an